CnesUvsqAstroide/ASTROIDE/README.md

 AstroSpark focuses on three main basic astronomical queries, these queries require more calculations than ordinary search or join in legacy relational databases:

 - Cone Search is one of the most frequent queries in the astronomical domain.
-It returns a set of stars whose positions lie within a circular region of the sky.
+It returns the set of stars whose positions lie within a circular region of the sky.

 - Cross-Matching query aims at identifying and comparing astronomical objects belonging to different observations of the same sky region.